Mapping the 10 countries with the most overseas territories

 Norway has five territories in the Arctic and Antarctic.

-Its two Arctic territories are Svalbard, which has a special legal status under the 1920 Svalbard Treaty, allowing international settlement and restricting military activity.
+Its first Arctic territory is Svalbard, which has a special legal status under the 1920 Svalbard Treaty, allowing international settlement and restricting military activity.
 The second territory is Jan Mayen, an uninhabited volcanic island used for meteorological research, monitoring and defence.

 Norway also claims three uninhabited territories in Antarctica: Bouvet Island, Peter I Island and Queen Maud Land.
 Bouvet Island and Peter I Island are mostly covered by glaciers, while on Queen Maud Land, there is very limited ice-free land at the coast.
 It hosts the largest-known seabird colony in Antarctica.